Brett-Kennedy/CountsOutlierDetector/README.md

 ### Counts by Dimension
 ![Count by Dimension](https://github.com/Brett-Kennedy/CountsOutlierDetector/blob/main/Results/counts_by_dim_bar.png)
-This is based on testing 100 random datasets for outliers, up to 5d outliers.
+This is based on testing 100 random datasets for outliers, up to 6d outliers.
 This indicates the % of rows flagged as each type of outlier.
 For most datasets, the 3d tests tend to flag the most rows, with a sharp drop off after that.
-In this case almost none of the 100 datasets flagged any 5d outliers, though the detector was set to avoid excessive calculations, so some datasets were skipped.
-Note: many rows were flagged as 1d/2d/3d/4d or 5d outliers multiple times, and so, to a large extent, these bars count the same rows.
+In this case almost none of the 100 datasets flagged any 6d outliers, though the detector was set to avoid excessive calculations, so datasets skipped the tests for higher dimensions (see plot below for the number of datasets tested up to each dimensionality).
+Note: many rows were flagged as 1d/2d/3d/4d or 5d outliers multiple times, and so, to some extent, these bars count the same rows.

 ### Cumulative Counts by Dimension
 ![Counts up to Dimension](https://github.com/Brett-Kennedy/CountsOutlierDetector/blob/main/Results/counts_up_to_dim_bar.png)